open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

   the [`Attributes`](./api.md#instrument-advisory-parameters) advisory
   parameter configured on the instrument instead.
 If the `Attributes` advisory parameter is absent, all attributes MUST be kept.

+  Additionally, implementations SHOULD support configuring an exclude-list of attribute keys.
+The exclude-list contains attribute keys that identify the attributes that MUST be excluded, all other attributes MUST be kept.
+If an attribute key is both included and excluded, implementations MAY cause the application to fail on initialization.

 * `aggregation`: The name of an [aggregation](#aggregation) function to use in aggregating the metric stream data.